 In October 2004 Mitsui & Co. signed and pledged its support for the UN Global Compact.
 Mitsui has been participating as a member of the Global Compact Network Japan and is complying with the principles as part of its own corporate guidelines.
-Currently Mitsui conducts a companywide survey every other year in order to check compliance with the UN Global Compact principles, and is working to comply with and practice the principles on a global group basis.
+Currently Mitsui participates in several workshops to raise the level of sustainability knowledge, and conducts a companywide survey every other year in order to check compliance with the UN Global Compact principles, and is working to comply with and practice the principles on a global group basis.

 Ten Principles of the UN Global Compact